Go Back

 • Infuse the Broth:

-Once the broth is simmering, add the prepared lemongrass pieces, sliced galangal, kaffir lime leaves (torn slightly to release flavor), and smashed Thai chilies to the pot.
+Once the broth is simmering, add the prepared lemongrass pieces, sliced galangal, kaffir lime leaves, and Thai chilies to the pot.
 Stir gently to distribute the ingredients evenly in the broth.
 Allow them to simmer together for about 5 minutes.
-This step allows the herbs to infuse the broth with their aromatic flavors.

 • Introduce the Chicken and Vegetables:

 Carefully add the sliced chicken (or mushrooms) and the sliced onion to the simmering broth.
 Stir gently to combine.
-Pour in the remaining coconut milk, which adds richness to the soup.
+Pour in the remaining coconut milk.
 Adjust the heat slightly to maintain a gentle simmer.

 • Cook Until Tender: